skypjack/entt/docs/md/entity.md

 registry.on_construct<entt::entity>().connect<&my_listener>();
 ```

-Since entity storage is unique within a registry, if a _name_ is provided it's
+Since entity storage is unique within a registry, if a _name_ is provided it is
 ignored and therefore discarded.<br/>
 As for the function signature, this is exactly the same as the components.

-Entities support all types of signals: construct, destroy and update.
+Entities support all types of signals: construct, destroy, and update.
 The latter
 is perhaps ambiguous as an entity is not truly _updated_.
 Rather, its identifier
 is created and finally released.<br/>
 Indeed, the update signal is meant to send _general notifications_ regarding an